Deloitte: Independent Auditors’ Report

 Deloitte & Touche LLP

 To the Board of Governors of the International Monetary Fund

-Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplemental schedules on pages 83 to 87 are presented for the purpose of additional analysis and are not a required part of the basic financial statements.
-These schedules are the responsibility of the Accounts’ management.
-Such schedules have been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, are fairly stated in all material respects when considered in relation to the basic financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the basic combined financial statements taken as a whole.
+The supplemental schedules listed on pages 45 to 49 are presented for the purpose of additional analysis and are not a required part of the basic combined financial statements.
+These schedules are the responsibility of the Trust’s management.
+Such schedules have been subjected to the auditing procedures applied in our audits of the basic combined financial statements and, in our opinion, are fairly stated in all material respects when considered in relation to the basic combined financial statements taken as a whole.

 June 25, 2008